AI-Geekette/GPT_BARD_STREET_FIGHT/README.md

 # GPT & BARD CONVERSATIONAL APP
-Can you guess who would win the conversation if we put chatgpt and bard to a conversational challenge?
+Can you guess who would win the conversation if we put `ChatGPT` and ` Bard ` to a conversational challenge?

 ## Run Locally